Thunar: Interface

 The Thunar interface was developed prior to the coding of its core.
 A minimally functional software mockup was built in Python.
 Features were added and UI elements changed iteratively to react to test user input.

+Features

+Thunar ships with a plugin that provides bulk renaming capabilities.
+The Bulk Renamer window can also be used independently of the Thunar application.

+Another feature that expands on Thunar's builtin functions is the ability to create Custom Actions.
+These are user-configurable items such as scripts or external programs, that can be called from within Thunar, for instance to perform certain tasks on the selected files or directories.

 API

 Thunar provides an API for third-party developers: